 The beautiful thing about Iceland is that no two days are the same – and that’s because the weather can be so changeable.

 Iceland isn’t a country where people should wander about on their own, unless they are prepared for the weather.
 Some parts are so uninhabitable that I always recommend that my clients are accompanied by an experienced guide.
 After all, the wildest places are always the most spectacular, but also the most unpredictable.

 So when is the perfect time to go?

 Winter can be a very pretty time to visit, but it does get colder then so avoid December-February if you don’t like ice and cold winds.
-Although it never goes below 15°C in the North.
-For those that love photography and breathtaking views, just pack your thermals and get ready for sights that you’ll never forget!
+Although it never goes below minus 15°C. For those that love photography and breathtaking views, just pack your thermals and get ready for sights that you’ll never forget!

 When people think of Iceland, they often think of the Northern Lights, which appear late September until end of March.

 If you love taking photos and long days outside, then avoid November through to January.
 These are seriously dark days with just a few hours of sunlight a day.

 Because of Iceland is the land of ice and fire – on the flip side, the ‘bright nights’ are April-September with June and July giving you the chance to see the midnight sun.
 Yes, this sounds ideal but it also means that it’s difficult to sleep, so bear that in mind.
 By August, the nights begin to darken.

 For those interested in whale watching, contrary to popular belief this can be done all year round.
 From Spring to Autumn is best!
 I work with the country’s best boat guides and nature experts, ensuring that you will see some truly unforgettable animals.

 The best thing about having your own bespoke planner is that I advise on all the things that are vital for making your trip not only exciting but safe and comfortable.
 Driving conditions, security and clothing – you’d be surprised how many women I’ve known to climb a volcano in high heels!